AI CODE REVIEW

 Lack of Standardization: Manual review processes often lack a standardized rubric, leading to subjective interpretation.
 This subjectivity can result in feedback that emphasizes personal preference over objective assessment, potentially misleading beginners about what is genuinely required to improve their work.

-Emotional Impact: Subjective feedback can sometimes be perceived as criticism of the individual rather than constructive critique of their work.
-This not only impacts the confidence of beginners but can also hinder their motivation to improve.
+Emotional Impact: Subjective feedback can sometimes be perceived as criticism of the individual rather than constructive critiques of their work.
+This is not only can sometimes be perceived as criticism of the individual rather than constructive critiques of their work.
+To mitigate these issues, it's crucial to combine subjective feedback with objective metrics and provide constructive comments focused on actionable improvements.

 Time Constraints